falmar/eImage/README.md

 > NOTE: Any other MIME Type or Extension THAT IS NOT SET HERE will be allowed to upload.

 #### Source
-Full path to a file automatically set after image upload for easy access resize and crop functions.
+Full path to a file automatically set after image upload for easy access resize and crop methods.

 #### CreateDir
 If set to true create a directory if not exist (UploadTo | NewPath).